-The function of the air compressor pressure relief valve is to bypass air when there is a malfunction in the air compressor system.
+The function of the pressure relief valve is to bypass air when there is a malfunction in the air compressor system.

-The air compressor pressure relief valve releases air at 1723 kPa (250 psi).
-It is very important that all personnel stand clear of the air compressor pressure relief valve when compressed air is released.
+The pressure relief valve releases air at 1723 kPa (250 psi).
+Do not stand near the pressure relief valve.
+Compressed air may be released without warning.
 All personnel should also stay clear of the air compressor when the engine is operating and the air compressor is exposed.